jmathai/all-hands-on-deck/Readme.md

 ## How does `all-hands-on-deck.py` work?

 This job saving tool will go through every Jira ticket assigned to you and reassign it to a random person in your organization.
-Sucks for them but awesome for your, right?
+Sucks for them but awesome for you, right?

 ### Installation
 ```